dede95/Plant-ML/README.md

 - Arduino board (UNO R3 is used in this project)
 - Trained tensorflow image recignition model ([Google's Teachable Machine](https://teachablemachine.withgoogle.com/) is used to train)
 - A 3V-6V DC motor
+- A dual 16-pin motor driver IC (The L293D is used in this project)
+- Power supply (set at 5V)

 ### Code installation